rebeccajanuario/rebeccajanuario/README.md

-## Hiii i'm Rebecca Januario!
+## Hiii I'm Rebecca Januario!

 - 🔭 I’m currently working on my profile
-- 🌱 I’m currently learning System Development
+- 🌱 I’m studying System Development
-- 🤔 I’m looking for help with C# and PHP
+- 🤔 Looking for help with C# and PHP
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: What is in the Matrix?
 -->